yogenaggarwal1/KiCAD-stuff/README.md

-This is a project in which i am designing breakout borad of IC ES8388 by Everest electronics.
+This is a project in which i am designing breakout board of IC ES8388 by Everest electronics.

 Software used : KiCAD